-This report defines institutional sectors based on the Carnegie Classification.
-While the classification largely follows IPEDS sector designations, where there are differences between IPEDS and Carnegie, we follow the Carnegie Classification.
-These discrepancies primarily affect PABs (see below) as well as 35 institutions that are classified as 4-year by IPEDS and 2-year by Carnegie.
-Most institutions in the latter case (30) are public.
-The 2018 Carnegie Classification was used to assign sectors for spring 2019 to spring 2021 and the 2021 Carnegie Classification for spring 2022 to spring 2024.
+This report defines institution sectors primarily based on the Carnegie Basic Classification.
+Carnegie Classification and IPEDS sector designations align for the most part, but when there are differences, we follow the Carnegie Classification.
+These discrepancies mostly impact Primarily Associate Degree Granting Baccalaureate Institutions (PABs; see below).
+The 2018 Carnegie Classification was used to assign sectors for spring 2020 to spring 2021 and the 2021 Carnegie Classification for spring 2022 to spring 2025.
 Where the institutions' Carnegie Classifications carry no information as to 2- versus 4-year status, or are not included in the Carnegie Classifications, IPEDS sectors are used.
 All sector classifications are at the branch campus level, meaning that branch campus sectors may vary from main campus sectors.
 This includes PABs (see below) which were previously identified only at the main campus level.